 The FCC typically seeks to complete its review within 180 days.15 It endeavours to coordinate with the antitrust review by the FTC or DOJ to avoid creating duplicative work for the parties, or work that requires conflicting remedies.

-The FCC and the DOJ reviewed several very large proposed media mergers between 2015 and the first half of 2019, in addition to more modest-sized deals in the television and radio spaces.
-The most prominent recent transaction is AT&T's acquisition of Time Warner Inc. Other prominent deals in this period included two proposed transactions involving Time Warner Cable – the first of which was abandoned by the parties in the face of opposition by the FCC and the DOJ but the second of which was approved – and AT&T's US$49 billion acquisition of DirecTV.
+The FCC and the DOJ reviewed several very large proposed media mergers between 2015 and the first half of 2020, in addition to more modest-sized deals in the television and radio spaces.
+The most prominent transaction during that time is AT&T's acquisition of Time Warner Inc. Other prominent deals in this period included two proposed transactions involving Time Warner Cable – the first of which was abandoned by the parties in the face of opposition by the FCC and the DOJ but the second of which was approved – and AT&T's US$49 billion acquisition of DirecTV.
 Most deals that posed competition issues closed, although in several instances only after the acquirer agreed to conditions (including divestitures) to address the regulators' concerns.

 i AT&T/Time Warner Inc